acmacm/PassiveRTT/Tools.md

 alternative analysis angles to try, and if this was easy, they wouldn't pay us the big bucks...

-I'm inclined to look at other parts of the capture.
+I'm inclined to look at other segments of the capture.
 The stream was from YouTube: https://www.youtube.com/watch?v=tZaeKwgS7wg
 (audio of Jason Isbell's song "Cumberland Gap"), and received on my chrome browser Version 60.0.3112.78 .